dataluscorp/browser/toolkit/components/telemetry/docs/data/sync-ping.rst

 The ``migrations`` Array
 ------------------------

-The application-services developers are in the process of oxidizing parts of firefox sync and the related data storage code, which typically requires migrating the old storage into a new database and/or format.
+The application-services developers are in the process of oxidizing parts of datalus sync and the related data storage code, which typically requires migrating the old storage into a new database and/or format.

 When a migration like this occurs, a record is reported in this list the next time the sync ping is submitted.